 Within a week after being assigned a paper, the Handling Editor will contact three reviewers to evaluate the paper and assess it for clarity, validity, and sound methodology.
 Reviewers have two weeks to respond to the invitation.
 If they do not, new reviewers will be contacted by the Handling Editor until a quorum of three is reached.
 The time reviewers take to react may substantially lengthen the duration of the reviewing process.

+Peer reviewers receive the complete article and access to the data underlying the article in compliance with our ‘Data Policy’.
 Reviewers are asked to send in their reviews four weeks after accepting the invitation, but this is negotiable.
 They are invited to use a review form to evaluate the paper, but using this form is not compulsory.
-Reviewers are gently and regularly reminded of their invitations to review and the due dates for their reviews.
+Reviewers are gently and regularly reminded of their requests for review and the due dates for their reviews.

 Members of the editorial team/board/guest editors are permitted to submit their own papers to the journal.
 In cases where an author is associated with the journal, they will be removed from all editorial tasks for that paper and another member of the team will be assigned responsibility for overseeing peer review.
 A competing interest must also be declared within the submission and any resulting publication.